Vitiligo: FAQs

 Reduce vitiligo from spreading to other areas

-No one treatment works for everyone.
-A dermatologist can tell you what options would likely work best for you.
+No treatment works for everyone.
+To achieve the best results, dermatologists develop an individualized treatment plan for each patient.
+A dermatologist can tell you what options will likely work best for you.

 Can you prevent vitiligo?

-If you have vitiligo, the sooner vitiligo treatment starts, the more effective it tends to be.
-Left untreated for years, vitiligo may be difficult to treat.
+The sooner vitiligo treatment starts, the more effective it tends to be.

-To see more pictures that show how vitiligo can appear on the skin, go to Vitiligo: Signs and symptoms.
+To see different ways that patches and spots of vitiligo can appear on the skin, go to Vitiligo: Signs and symptoms.

 Related AAD resources